Hallucination 100M/Happening 100K

 No drop down option.

 Voluntary Event Switching: You can voluntarily choose to drop at the Start/Finish area and be scored as described above.

-Course: The course is repeat 16.6-mile loops comprising mostly of single track trail, a couple of miles of gravel road, and the remainder on a mixture of horse trail and rail trail.
-Besides the stretch on gravel, you'll cross paved roads 2 times each loop; there will be no traffic control and your safety will be your responsibility.
+Course: The course is repeat 16.6-mile loops comprising primarily of single-track trail.
+Besides a stretch on gravel, you'll cross paved roads a few times; there will be no traffic control and your safety will be your responsibility.
 100 Mile does 6 loops, 100K does 4 of the 16.6 mile loop (with shortcuts).
 Total elevation gain (per loop) is about 1500'.